biofold/protein-thermodynamic-dataset-model/dataset_protein_variants.md

   - `metadata`: Additional metadata about the experiment.
 - **Required Fields:** `method`, `conditions`, `reference`

-Each schema provides a structured format for organizing and validating specific types of data related to protein variants, experimental data, and thermodynamic data.
+These schemas provide a standardized format for organizing and validating data related to protein variants, experimental data, and thermodynamic properties.
+Each schema is tailored to capture specific aspects of protein data analysis, ensuring consistency and compatibility across datasets.